-There are several options for life insurance coverage for diabetics.
-The availability of these options depends on the age of the applicant, how long they have had diabetes, the degree of control, and the presence of any related complications, if any.
-Non medical policies are usually more accommodative for those with prior health conditions, including diabetics.
+There are several options for life insurance coverage for diabetes.
+The availability of these options depends on the age of the applicant, how long they have had diabetes, the degree of control, and the presence of any related complications if any.
+Non-medical policies are usually more accommodative for those with prior health conditions, including diabetics.
 Get in touch with us and we will be able to go over the details of your diabetes history and ensure you get a plan that’s right for you.

 10. Can I get life insurance without a medical if I have been treated for cancer?